 Failure to complete and comply with any and all sanctions will result in a hold being placed on your student account.
-This will affect your ability to take any action through several offices of the College.
+This will affect your ability to take any action through several offices of the University.

 Q: How many chances do I get?

-Utica College does not follow the "three strikes and you're out" philosophy, although you cannot continue to violate the Code of Student Conduct indefinitely.
-Utica College's Conduct program includes the philosophy of progressive discipline, and hearing officers/boards also balance care for the individual student with the needs of the larger community.
+Utica University does not follow the "three strikes and you're out" philosophy, although you cannot continue to violate the Code of Student Conduct indefinitely.
+Utica University's Conduct program includes the philosophy of progressive discipline, and hearing officers/boards also balance care for the individual student with the needs of the larger community.
 That means that a series of what appear to be less significant incidents may result in your being asked to leave the community.
 There are a number of factors that determine your sanctions if it's been determined that you are responsible for violating the Code of Student Conduct.